cliss/camel/README.md

 than always cutting off a page afer N posts, instead, pagination is handled differently.

 Starting with the most recent day's posts, all the posts in that day are added to a logical page.
-Once that page contains 10 *or more* posts, that page is considered complete.
+Once that page contains N *or more* posts, that page is considered complete.
 The next page is then started.

 Therefore, all the posts in a single day will __always__ be on the same page.
-That, in turns, means that pages will have *at least* 10 posts, but possibly more.
-In fact, a single page could have quite a few more than 10 posts if, say, on one lucrative day there are 15 posts.
+That, in turns, means that pages will have *at least* N posts, but possibly more.
+In fact, a single page could have quite a few more than N posts if, say, on one lucrative day there are 1.5*N or 2*N posts.

 Pagingation is only necessary on the homepage, and page numbers are 1-based.
 Pages greater than 1 are loaded by passing the query string parameter p.
 For example, `hostname/?p=3` for page 3.